timbiles/github-api/README.md

 # GitHub Coding Challenge

 ### What
 This site is a GitHub repo search application, using the GitHub REST API.
-A user has the ability to search through any github profile (provided they search the correct username), displaying a users repositories with the most stars.
+A user has the ability to search through all repositories from any github user (provided they search the correct username), and can also search for a specific repo by name for each user.

 ### Setup
 To setup, simply clone this repository, and then run `npm install` or `yarn install` to install all dependencies.